 I’m visiting Old Oaks lake in June this year and was reading about the poisson chat and how to counteract them.
 There are some good videos about netting boilies or using a plastic wrap to stop the being slowly eaten away.

 I was wondering if the current wave of plastic baits might prove a fruitful way of fishing for the carp without attracting the nuisance species?
-I have noticed the pineapple crush boilies seem to be a good bait for some reason but what about things like fake corn or would it be too small?
+I have noticed the pineapple crush boilies seem to be a good bait for some reason.
+But what about things like fake corn or would it be too small?

-Also I quite like the idea of zig rigs for Old Oaks and was wondering if the crayfish and poisson chat were only bottom dwellers or if a bait half way up in the water would still be fair game?
+Also I quite like the idea of zig rigs for Old Oaks and was wondering if the crayfish and poisson chat were only bottom dwellers?
+Or if a bait half way up in the water would still be fair game?

 On the subject of plastic boilies, I would say absolutely!
 They are brilliant fish catchers and a secret weapon used by Shaun Harrison and myself (since Shaun told me about it).
 Our preferred presentation is with a bottom bait snow man style.
-I would suggest you glug up the plastic baits as they take on and hold a flavour very well.
+I suggest you glug up the plastic baits as they take on and hold a flavour very well.

 You mention plastic corn, yes this is an alternative, personally I find the plastic boilies more effective, but there is no reason why you won’t catch on the corn.
 I have had lots of fish over beds of maize and sweetcorn.

-However the bigger poissons, half a pound or so have very big mouths for thier size and can easily swallow two 20mm baits.
-When I fished Old Oaks last these larger poissons were the only problem we had.
+However the bigger poisson chat, half a pound or so, have very big mouths for their size and can easily swallow two 20mm baits.
+The last time I fished Old Oaks these larger poissons were the only problem we had.
 That said the two of us fishing 6 rods probably only had one or two a day, so it wasn’t exactly mad.

 Once the carp move in you’ll get no more problems from the chats so they certainly don’t stop you catching.
-Avoid fishy baits, pellets and oils and you’ll have less problems.
-Bait with seed mixes, hemp and boilies and in moderate quantities and you’ll be fine.
+Avoid fishy baits, pellets and oils and you’ll have less problems – poisson chat really like anything fishy!
+Bait with seed mixes, hemp and boilies in moderate quantities and you’ll be fine.